Thursday, April 14, 2016

 Chevre Cheese that we took home.

 We each were given a sample of the goat cheese on a popsicle stick.
-We sampled coffee, honey, cinnamon, fig, original, and one sample of blackberry, jalapeño jelly atop the cheese on a cracker.
+We sampled coffee, honey, cinnamon, fig, an original, along with one sample of blackberry and jalapeño jelly atop the cheese on a cracker.

 We selected the original and cinnamon goat cheese to take home.